Guide walkthrough

 Key terms for this guide

-These glossary pages cover the ideas and platform language most closely tied to this workflow.
+These glossary pages cover the ideas and platform language most likely to matter as you work through this guide.

-The strongest free NinjaTrader 8 pages are the ones with hosted ZIP packages and clear install notes.
-That keeps the page useful for searchers who want a working file, not just a description.
+The strongest free NinjaTrader 8 pages are the ones with hosted NT8 ZIP packages and clear install notes.
+That gives you a working file, not just another page talking about one.

 - Prioritize pages with a real hosted ZIP, not just a concept description.